-Schumacher is a 2015-2019 Self Graduate Fellow pursuing a Ph.D. in aerospace engineering.
-She is a strong believer in the application of research for the benefit of the taxpayers of this nation.
+Lauren Schumacher is a 2015-2019 Self Graduate Fellow pursuing a Ph.D. in aerospace engineering.
 Her current dissertation work focuses on the application of guided hard-launch munitions to aerial platforms as a means of improving overall fleet effectiveness.
-Schumacher received a B.S. in aerospace engineering (2015) at the University of Kansas where she was selected as the aerospace student of the year during her junior and senior years.
-During her time at this university, Schumacher has been involved in several groups in the community and completed several design capstone projects.
-As an undergraduate, she collaborated with a group of graduate aerospace students to put forth a design for an electric aircraft and urban air transit system that would later receive 1st place at the international Power Electronics Systems and Applications (PESA) conference in Hong Kong (2016).
-A strong proponent of the field of mathematics, Schumacher as served as an AAAC tutor with KU and as a volunteer tutor during her time at the university.
-She has continued to stay involved with the mathematics department at KU through the Association for Women in Mathematics.
-Through her research, Schumacher hopes to revolutionize the way aerial combat is carried out to provide increased target versatility, accuracy, and improved weapon system effectiveness.
+Schumacher received a B.S.
+(2015) and M.S.
+(2016) in aerospace engineering at the University of Kansas, where she was selected as the aerospace student of the year during her junior and senior years.
+During her time at KU, she has been involved in several groups in the community and completed several design capstone projects.
+Schumacher has collaborated with a group of graduate aerospace students to put forth a design for an electric aircraft and urban air transit system that would later receive 1st place at the international Power Electronics Systems and Applications (PESA) conference in Hong Kong (2016).
+Through her research, she hopes to revolutionize the way aerial combat is carried out to provide increased target versatility, accuracy, and improved weapon system effectiveness.

 Mentor: Dr. Ron Barrett-Gonzalez, Professor, Aerospace Engineering